curl/everything-curl/usingcurl-copyas.md

 ## Copy as curl

-Both Firefox and Chrome offer features that allow you to get a curl command line copied to the clipboard...
+Both Firefox and Chrome offer features that allow you to get a curl command line copied to the clipboard…

 TBD